RujiaZou/RujiaZou.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Ph.D.
+Rujia Zou is a Ph.D.
 Candidate in the Department of Electrical and Computer Engineering, George Washington University, under the supervision of **Prof. Suresh Subramaniam** in the LINC Lab.
-I received B.S. degree in Telecommunication Engineering at Xidian University, in 2017, and the M.S. degree in Electrical Engineering at George Washington University in 2019.
+He received B.S. degree in Telecommunication Engineering at Xidian University, in 2017, and the M.S. degree in Electrical Engineering at George Washington University in 2019.

-My research areas include **Optical Network Management**, **Network Survivability Design**, **Reinforcement Learning**, **Deep Learning**, **UAV**, and **Data Center Network**.
+His research areas include **Optical Network Management**, **Network Survivability Design**, **Reinforcement Learning**, **Deep Learning**, **UAV**, and **Data Center Network**.

 **Contact Info**: rjzou@gwu.edu, rzou2024@gmail.com